vtruo009/WarCard/README.md

 * Swift 5.1

 ## Future Plan
 As of now, there is no way to win the game.
-My future plan is to complete the game by implementing some logic to determine a winner and a scene to celebrate the win.
+My future plan is to complete the game by implementing some logic to determine a winner, a scene to celebrate the win, along with a reset button.